agrostar/zzapi/README.md

   * `headers`: an array of header elements, which can be overridden in individual requests
      * By default, the header `user-agent` will be set to `zzapi/<version>` unless overridden
   * `params`: query parameters added to all requests.
-  * `tests`: a set of tests applied to all the requests in this bundle (test spec follows)
+  * `tests`: a set of tests applied to all the requests in this bundle
   * `options`: options applicable to all requests, unless overridden

 ### request